eltoozero/v0/README.md

 ## Assembly notes:
 - Pg 30.
 Preload 3 for direct drive, 5 for bowden.
 - Pg 53.
-You preload 2 M3 into the bottom channel if you're NOT using the 5V PSU, you'll need more for that part.
+Preload 2 M3 into the bottom channel if you're NOT using the 5V PSU, you'll need more for that part.
 - Pg 155.
 You can coat a short M3 with vasaline to keep the nut retained while you glue it, this prevents glue seeping into threads.

 ### Supplier Links: